 Here’s how to write a pitch for a job, complete with examples for different scenarios, audiences and career stages.

 When writing an elevator pitch, the trick is to keep it short and sharp, so that you don’t have to rush to fit it into 60 seconds.
-Here are the four main elements to cover in your pitch.
+Here’s a four-step guide for how to write an elevator pitch.

 Start by introducing yourself, which can be as simple as sharing your name and current position.
 Your introduction will set the tone for the rest of your pitch, so make sure you tailor it to your audience (hiring manager or recruiter?) and the setting (on paper or in person?).